AntonioGargaro/grad-js-assigment/README.md

 The client is bootstraped from [Create React App](https://github.com/facebook/create-react-app) and is used to serve the UI and makes API calls to the server.
 The react app runs in Docker and is started through docker-compose which is discussed further in the readme.

+To check tests on the client, type `npm i && jest --coverage` in the client directory.